eye-division/studiolop/about.md

 > ![](/assets/images/photo-me-painting.JPG){: width="828" height="828"}**Thanks to art,instead of seeing one world,we see it multiplied and as many original artists there are,so many worlds at our disposal ~ Proust**

-Barbara Harrison Caban is a Swedish born artist & designer who devides her time between her studios in Oxford UK & New York City USA.
-Her main focus in on painting but she also explores textiles,papier mache , wood sculpture & other decorative arts.
-She is a member of Art Weeks - Oxfordshires Annual Art Festival , BWAC - Brooklyn Waterfront Artist Coalition and PLG Arts .Barbara exhibits regulary in the UK & USA and her work is sold widely.
-Commissions are welcome.&nbsp;
+Barbara Harrison Caban is a Swedish born artist & designer who's family moved to the UK 1975.After teaching preschool &nbsp;children in Oxford UK for 20 years Barbara became a full time artist in 1995.
+After the death of her first husband she moved to NYC in 2000 and since then she's divided her time between Oxford UK & NYC USA.
+Barbara's main attraction is painting people either in social gatherings or as portraits .
+A love for the sea as well as nature and animals &nbsp;shines through her paintings of harbors,birds,dogs & flowers.
+Through the years she has also created art using papier mache,textiles,clay and printing.
+Acrylic paints are Barbara's main medium .

+Commissions are welcome whereby the client is invited to provide photographs for Barbara to work from.
+The client would be asked to talk through sizing ,color choices & layout of the painting.
+She &nbsp;produce's the drawing first for the client to see before applying the paints. &nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 ## Links